emericg/WatchFlower/README.md

 ### Features

 * Support many plant sensors and thermometers
+* Support a couple of environmental sensors
 * Name your plants and set your own limits for optimal care
-* Background updates & notifications (desktop ONLY for now)
+* Background updates and notifications (desktop ONLY for now)
-* Synchronize sensors history (FlowerCare ONLY for now)
+* Synchronize sensors history (FlowerCare and ThermoBeacon ONLY for now)
 * Configurable update intervals
 * Clickable two-week graphs
 * Monthly/weekly/daily data histograms